luisdiogo2071317/azure-docs.pt-pt/articles/security/blueprints/fedramp-planning-controls.md

 #### <a name="system-security-plan"></a>Plano de segurança do sistema

-**LP 2.e** A organização protege o plano de segurança de divulgação não autorizada e modificação.
+**PL-2.e** A organização protege o plano de segurança de divulgação não autorizada e modificação.

 **Responsabilidades:**`Customer Only`